 - If the deceased left a Will, this would appoint an Executor to carry out the administration of the Estate.
 If the deceased didn’t leave a Will, the role falls upon individuals entitled to the Estate under ‘Laws of Intestacy’.
 Such individuals who would have to apply for Letters of Administration rather than a Grant of Probate.

 - The Executor/Administrator would need to collate the value of the deceased’s assets and liabilities.
 This would include assets held solely and/or jointly at the date of death.

 - When the Executor/Administrator has established the value of the Deceased’s Estate, they would then need to complete the relevant HM Revenue & Customs Tax Forms.
 If the Estate is not subject to Inheritance Tax, or the Estate is going to a surviving spouse/civil partner, then the simpler IHT 205 form would be required.
-If however the Estate is subject to Inheritance Tax then IHT400 form would need to be completed.
+If the Estate is subject to Inheritance Tax then an IHT400 form would need to be completed.

 - Before an Executor (or Administrator) named in the Will can transfer, claim, sell or distribute any of the Deceased’s assets the Application should be submitted to the probate registry for processing with the appropriate Court Fee.

 - Once processed by the Probate Registry, a Grant of Probate / Letter of Administration will be issued to the Executor or Administrator.